This post may contain affiliate links. Please read my disclosure policy.

 Easy Blueberry Sour Cream Muffins Recipe

-Wake up your week with a batch of these Easy Blueberry Muffins.
-Bursting with juicy berries, this recipe works well with either fresh or frozen blueberries.
+Wake up your week with a batch of these Easy Blueberry Sour Cream Muffins.
+Bursting with juicy blueberries, this recipe uses simple ingredients and works well with either fresh or frozen berries.

 Prep Time 10 minutes